Garmisch Partenkirchen Bavarian Alps, Germany Travel Guide

 Many nationalities (e.g., US, Canada, Australia, UK) enter Germany visa-free for up to 90 days within a 180-day period for tourism/business.
 Other nationalities require a Schengen visa (Type C).

-Upon arrival, have these official documents ready for customs and immigration.
+Upon arrival, have this paperwork ready for border control.

 Keep a list of these numbers and your details of your lodging accessible.
 Share your itinerary with a trusted contact at home.